 Members of Keating Chambers have been involved in investment arbitration disputes as counsel and expert witness.
 They have advised on, negotiated and drafted investment treaties, and also advised on investment arbitration rules.

-We are therefore uniquely able to combine our strengths in construction and energy disputes and in international arbitration with expertise in investment arbitration, in which we have also presented on, taught and published internationally.
+We are therefore uniquely able to combine our strengths in construction and energy disputes and in international arbitration with expertise in investment arbitration.
+Members of Chambers have also presented, taught and published internationally on investment arbitration, including in KC Legal Update – Summer 2016.